 The accusation stole Rani’s breath away, and she could do nothing but gape for several heartbeats.
-She had fought that battle.
 She had paid dearly to clear her name, to salvage the reputation of her guild, to identify the true killers of Prince Tuvashanoran.
-“My lord, you cannot believe –”
+“My lord, you cannot believe—”

-“I need hardly tell you that the Holy Father is not my vassal.
+“I need hardly tell you the Holy Father is not my vassal.
 I cannot control the church.
 I cannot rein it in.
-You’ve heard Dartulamino – he has not called me by my royal title this entire evening.
+You’ve heard Dartulamino—he has not called me by my royal title this entire evening.
 He addresses me as ‘Defender’, as a subordinate of the church.
 If the priests want command over all of Morenia, I’ll have no choice but to give it to them.”

 “Why are you so angry with me?
 My lord, you summoned me here!
 I came to help you!”

 Guildmistress.
-Rani began to understand the true threat behind the gossip that Hal had heard.
-He was linking all of this to the glasswrights’ guild – the fire, the disease, his fears for his kingdom.
-He was going to take out all of his frustration, all of his hopelessness, on her one dream, on a dream that was so distant that she had yet to complete her first step, achieving the rank of journeyman.
+Rani began to understand the true threat behind the gossip Hal had heard.
+He was linking all of this to the glasswrights’ guild—the fire, the disease, his fears for his kingdom.
+He was going to take out all of his frustration, all of his hopelessness, on her one dream, on a dream so distant she had yet to complete her first step, achieving the rank of journeyman.
 Anger stiffened her spine like steel bracing a stained-glass window.